Description of Workshops

 OVERALL DESCRIPTION

-A participatory workshop on how to use personal stories to create theatrical performances.
+A participatory workshop on how to develop and use personal stories to create theatrical performances.

-Participants experience a variety of physical, vocal, conceptual and emotional exercises designed to evoke various types of stories and memories.
+Participants experience physical, vocal, conceptual and emotional exercises designed to evoke stories and memories.
 Oral stories are explored thoroughly, then translated into writing.
 From the written page, stories are then structured and staged to create a live theatrical presentation.

 THEORETICAL BACKGROUND

-“Telling your story” can be an act of self-empowerment and validation.
+“Telling your story” is an act of self-empowerment and validation.
 It can be a means for people to understand themselves more deeply; to acknowledge the challenges they have faced on their life journey; to celebrate and take honest pride in who they are; and to make intelligent, positive, non-reactionary choices for the future.
-This is a vehicle to self-knowledge which is quite simple (storytelling) but has great potential for powerfully transformative art.
+This is a vehicle to self-knowledge which is quite simple (storytelling) and has great potential for powerfully transformative art.

-Deep exploration of ones “inner world” means a willingness to take an unflinching look at experiences of deep emotion and passion.
+Exploration of ones “inner world” means a willingness to take an unflinching look at experiences of deep emotion and passion.
 These are important pieces of human experience yet we are generally not encouraged to acknowledge them.
 Instead we are pushed to numb and distract ourselves and ignore that inner world.
-But having the opportunity to actually look within, especially in the context of a supportive group, can have a profound impact on personal growth as well as serve as a catalyst for the creation of a powerful theatrical experience.
+But having the opportunity to look deeply within, especially in a supportive group setting, can have a profound impact on personal growth as well as serve as a catalyst for a powerful theatrical experience.

 I believe humans are inherently good, intelligent, creative, powerful, cooperative and caring beings.
 I believe our natural state of being is one of spirited enjoyment of being alive, connected to all life, in harmony with ourselves and others.
 However most of the time human behavior does not embody or express these wonderful qualities.
 Something goes wrong, something disconnects us from our finest humanity and pulls us into irrationality.
-I don't believe this irrationality is inherent, I think it is the result of something that happens to us – we get hurt.
-We get hurt in a thousand different ways, a thousand different times, on a thousand different levels and we carry the effects of those hurts with us, often unconsciously.
+I don't believe our irrationality is inherent, I think this is the result of how we have been hurt.
+In a thousand different ways, a thousand different times, on a thousand different levels.
+We carry the effects of those hurts with us, usually unconsciously.
 It limits us, confuses us, separates us, pits us against one another and often against ourselves.
 It narrows our minds, our hearts and our lives.
+But that is not who we really are.
+We are magnificant, powerful, benign and compassionate beings.

-Currently we live in a society which values profit over human beings, which is primarily motivated by greed, and which is loaded with many forms of oppressive mistreatment: sexism, racism, classism, men’s oppression, Gay oppression, anti-Semitism and more.
-These societal oppressions keep the society functioning (i.e. cheaper labor from females, overworked men, obedient people of color, etc.), but it comes at the expense of our humanity and inter-connectedness.
-And if we look deeply enough, it is not hard to see how our lives have been limited and damaged by these oppressions.
+We live in a society which is primarily motivated by greed; which values profit over human beings; which is loaded with many forms of oppressive dynamics - sexism, racism, classism, men’s oppression, Gay oppression, anti-Semitism, the list goes on.
+These forces keep us divided and keep society functioning (i.e. cheaper labor from females, overworked men, obedient people of color, etc.), at the expense of our humanity and inter-connectedness.
+If we look deeply enough, it is not hard to see how our lives have been limited and damaged by oppression.
+This applies to every individual, regardless of the "privilege" anyone may have also experienced.

 OUR STORIES